DovarFalcone/dovarfalcone.github.io/projects/_posts/2026-09-23-smr-drive-nas.md

 - **Check the model number before buying, every time.** Both Seagate and WD publish CMR/SMR lists, and the community lists are better maintained than the marketing pages.
 A 4 TB drive is not a 4 TB drive.
 - **Buy NAS-class CMR for anything that lives in a parity array.** The price gap is far smaller than the cost of a rebuild that crawls; the failure mode here is a server that works fine until it suddenly doesn't.
 - **Measure latency, not just throughput.** During its worst week the BarraCuda still streamed 175 MB/s when the parity check asked for a long sequential read — because sequential streaming is the one thing SMR does well.
 Interactive workloads died behind it anyway.
 Throughput charts would have shown nothing wrong.
 - **Keep more telemetry history than you think you need.** I only saw the twelve-day stall because the data went back far enough.
-It doesn't any more by default — which is exactly why the window got widened from 30 days to 180 after I'd finished writing this.
+It doesn't any more by default — which is why the retention window for this telemetry is now 180 days instead of 30.

 ## The honest verdict